dapplets/dapplets-near-example/README.md

 # Dapplets × NEAR example

-**Dapplets × NEAR example** is a [Dapplet](https://dapplets.org) (an Augmentation App) that can parse Twitter tweets and store them in the NEAR contract.
-It can also display your saved tweets in the overlay page.
+**Dapplets × NEAR example** is a [Dapplet](https://dapplets.org) (an Augmentation App) that can parse Twitter posts and store them in the NEAR contract.
+It can also display your saved tweets on the overlay page.

 ## 1. Introduction

-**Dapplets** - applications that interact with web-pages, augment them by inserting different widgets, parsing pages data and adding some new functionality.
-It may improve user experience of using social media, video services and other sourses.
+**Dapplets** - applications that interact with web-pages, augment them by inserting different widgets, parse the pages’ data and add some new functionalities.
+They can improve the user experience when using social media, video services and other sourses.

-Dapplets use the **extension** we are creating.
-It gives a simple api for dapplets developers and big abilities for our community.
+Dapplets use the extension we are creating.
+This extension gives a simple api for dapplets developers and big abilities for the dapplets community.
 Our platform is decentralized.
-We use **NEAR** and **Etherium** networks for our registries and contracts, and decentralized storages, like **Swarm**, **IPFS** and **Arweave** for hosting dapplets code and multimedia.
+We use NEAR and Ethereum networks for our registries and contracts.
+We also use decentralized storages, like Swarm, IPFS and Arweave for hosting dapplets code and multimedia.

-To use our platform at first you need to install the **Dapplets extension**.
-Currently it's on the alfa-stage and not published to Google Chrome or some other store.
+To use our platform at first you need to install the **Dapplets extension** .
+Currently it’s in the alfa-stage and is not published to Google Chrome or any other store.
 To install it follow this steps:

 1. Open one of the following browsers: Google Chrome, Firefox, Brave, Tor.